yang-su2000/yang-su2000/README.md

 Hi there!
 I currently work on **long-horizon agent alignment** through reinforcement learning at [Qwen Team](https://qwenlm.github.io/).

 Some topics I am interested in include
-- rl reasoning, environment, agent alignment (data, reward, infra), and self-play algorithms
+- rl reasoning and agent alignment (data, reward, infra)
+- environment alignment and self-play algorithms
 - personalization, memory and self-awareness
-- symbolic deterministic systems and stochastic systems

 I am happy to chat and discuss potential collaborations, feel free to reach out by